- The Vehicle Registration Process In Austria

 - Proof of insurance

-After getting past the initial importing process and paperwork, you will have to contact the Austrian tax authorities to pay additional taxes.
-That will net you a tax confirmation that you’ll need to take to the registration office.
+After completing the initial importing process and paperwork, you must contact the Austrian tax authorities to pay additional taxes.
+This will net you a tax confirmation that you’ll need to take to the registration office.

-From there you can bring them to the local political municipality to register your car.
-The cost is € 188 (or $199 USD).
+You can bring them to the local political municipality to register your car.
+The cost is € 188 (or USD 199).
 There, you will receive a license plate and safety check sticker (which goes on the vehicle’s windshield).

 Shipping a vehicle to Austria?
-Visit our shipping page for the country to learn more about the process, what’s involved, and what steps you’ll need to take.
+Visit our logistics page for the country to learn more about the process, what’s involved, and what steps you’ll need to take.

 Member Of The Club

-One important perk of Austria being a member of the European Union is the minimum requirements for vehicles out of other EU states.
-There is no documentation or customs process required, though the tax is still applicable.
+One important perk of Austria's membership in the European Union is the minimum requirements for vehicles from other EU states.
+No documentation or customs process is required, though the tax still applies.

 General Checklist For Newer Drivers

-An international driver’s license is a must for driving a car in Austria.
-Local auto organizations can help you through the process though it’s recommended that you have yours before you start driving.
+An international driver’s license is necessary for driving a car in a local area.
+Local auto organizations can help you through the process, though it’s recommended that you have yours before driving.

-Drivers are also required to have a reflective vest in the car.
-It’s a relatively easy to find one and drivers who don’t have them are subject to heavy fines.
+Drivers are also required to wear a reflective vest in the car.
+It’s relatively easy to find one, and drivers who don’t have them are subject to heavy fines.

-There are also toll roads throughout the country and each vehicle is required to have toll stickers (colloquially referred to as a vignette).
-Stickers can be bought from the Austrian Automobile Club, post offices, border entry points and petrol stations.
-It’s very important to note the sticker has to go in the upper or middle left of the windshield.
+There are also toll roads throughout the country, and each vehicle is required to have toll stickers (colloquially referred to as a vignette).
+Stickers can be bought from the Austrian Automobile Club, post offices, border entry points, and petrol stations.
+It’s very important to note that the sticker has to go in the upper or middle left of the windshield.

 Winter is a very real phenomenon in Austria and drivers are cautioned to pay attention to conditions.
 Weather conditions that crop up include snow, slush, ice and frost.
 More than pay attention, it’s recommended that drivers have winter tires to avoid fines and for maximum safety.

-International Driving Permit - A helpful resource when shipping any vehicle to another country, this resource details the specifics of the IDP and how to apply for the permit.
+International Driving Permit—This is a helpful resource when shipping any vehicle to another country.
+It details the specifics of the IDP and how to apply for the permit.